 Fortunately, since the recession, things have turned around in most parts of the country, including in Minnesota.
 In Stevens County, unemployment rate as of April, 2019 is 2.6%, lower than the national average of 3.6%.
 Housing values have also gone up considerably since 2009, but have been tapering down in the last few months.
 The US interest rate is between 2.25% to 2.5%, which is quite favorable for consumers seeking home loans.

 Given the robust real estate market, you might find plenty of competition for a new home in Stevens County, so it’s important to work with an experienced local Realtor who can help you navigate your way around the market and get the home you want.

 - During the spring and summer

 Real estate activities always pick up in the warmer spring and summer months.
-Not only is the weather perfect for home shopping, there’s bound to be more homes for sale, too.
+Not only is the weather perfect for home shopping, but there’s also bound to be more homes for sale, too.
 Home inventories are usually highest in May, followed by April and June.
 This means more choices for you and more opportunities to find your dream house.

 - At the end or start of the year